heroalone/Garfield/README.md

 ## Contributing <a name="contribute"></a>

 Any feedback, comments, suggestions or contributions to help improve Garfield is highly welcome.
 If you have encountered any issues or have ideas for new features, please let me know.
-There are a few ways to contribute:
+A few ways to contribute:

 #### Contact the Developers

 For questions or comments, please contact the lead developer Dr. Haijun Liu: haijun.liu@gmi.oeaw.ac.at.
-I'm also excited to hear about any new findings you may have using this software, DO let me know!
+I'm also excited to hear about any new findings you may have using this software, **DO** let me know!

 #### Submit Issues